 Life insurance helps transfer the risk of unexpected death by providing financial compensation to beneficiaries impacted by the insured’s passing.

-Dell covers two times your benefit-eligible earnings up to a maximum of $1.5, for basic life insurance with MetLife.
+Dell covers two times your benefit-eligible earnings up to a maximum of $1.5 million, for basic life insurance with MetLife.

 If you are employed and reach the age of 70, life insurance benefits are reduced to 65% coverage.